brianfu5/brianfu5.github.io/_posts/2024-9-19-week-3-korea.md

 ---
-title: Weeks 2 & 3 in Korea - Classes Start
+title: Week 3 in Korea - A Slower Week Getting Used to School Again
 categories:
 - South Korea
 excerpt: |